 PREVENTION - How to repel ransomware

-ACTION : check that your email filtering is configured to protect your from ransomware.
+ACTION : check that your email filtering is configured to protect you from ransomware.
 For example criteria that checks emails addressed to people in your domain that don’t exist.

 ACTION : Configure your web browsers to block Flash and Java if those features are not needed, and review any Microsoft Office macros that access the internet.

-ACTION : Check that administration privileges have only been given to users and process that need them, and that they are only used for tasks that need those privileges.
+ACTION : Check that administration privileges have only been given to users and processes that need them, and that they are only used for tasks that need those privileges.

 - Does an email’s wording sound vague?